stav121/i3wm-themer/README.md

 # How to install

-(For now) Just copy every file to the right file.
+(For now) Just copy every file to the right place.
+(I will add more instructions later)

-(Feature) I will probably upload my own script to apply the themes instantly
+(Feature) I will probably upload my own script to apply the themes in an automated way.

 # Themes
 - <h3>Colors</h3>